Cap-go/website/content/blog/how-version-work-in-capgo.md

 > Capgo send his version to the user.

-## JavaScript version
+## JavaScript bundle version

-The native version is the one you send when doing `npx @capgo/cli@latest upload --channel production`
+The javascript bundle version is the one you send when doing `npx @capgo/cli@latest upload --channel production`

-If you didn't use the option `--version 1.2.3`, Capgo will get the version from your `package.json` file.
+If you didn't use the option `--bundle 1.2.3`, Capgo will get the bundle version from your `package.json` file (in the version key).

 After Your app has installed one version from Capgo, this is this version who will be compared for:
-  - Their JavaScript version (1.2.3) is lower than Capgo version (1.2.4), Capgo send his version to the user.
+  - Their JavaScript bundle version (1.2.3) is lower than Capgo bundle version (1.2.4), Capgo send his bundle to the user.

 With some guard conditions:
-  - If native version is higher than Capgo version, the `Disable auto downgrade under native` condition is applied.
+  - If native bundle version is higher than Capgo version, the `Disable auto downgrade under native` condition is applied.
-  - If native version is MAJOR lower than Capgo version, the `Disable auto upgrade above major` condition is applied.
+  - If native bundle version is MAJOR lower than Capgo version, the `Disable auto upgrade above major` condition is applied.

 ## App store update